elj005/game-of-life/README.md

 ## How to Run

-Unzip sidekicker.zip.
-Open your terminal, go to sidekicker folder and run:
+Clone or download game-of-life zip file.
+Unzip.
+Open your terminal, go to game-of-life folder and run:

 ```
 $ php src/console/play.php
 ```

-I also added a script to play a glider:
+You might also want to run the script with glider pattern:

 ```
 $ php src/console/glider.php
 ```

-And, a script to play a lightweight spaceship:
+Or, the script with lightweight spaceship:

 ```
 $ php src/console/lwss.php